 Or... we invent a new word.
 Continue using victim as derogatory undesirable, but create a new word for someone who has experienced abuse or trauma.

 We've done it for ethnic and gender reasons when a word has taken on so much negative connotation that it becomes an insult, haven't we?

 If you’ve been abused or you’ve experienced trauma… boom, you are a victim.
 Just like that.
 No turning back.
 No choice in the matter.
 Done deal.
 You can’t un-be a victim.

-Where is the abuser in that language?!
+Where is the abuser, (or the trauma) in our victim language?
 Nowhere.
 The blame is landing on me for ‘allowing’ myself to have become a victim.
-How silly of me.
+How fucking silly of me.

 Give victims a hand getting back in the boat when they're drowning in the water they were pushed into